idflores/blockchain-example/README.md

 ## Features
 Uses `sha256` for hash identities of the blocks which can be found [here]().

+The WebSocket and ExpressJS HTTPS server packages are implemented but not used during the demo execution of `run.js` in `/lib` given that this project is for example purposes.

 ## Analysis
 ### Block and Blockchain Defined
 ### The Proof-of-Work Puzzle